 DO make requests earlier in the evening.

 At the weddings I perform at, I encourage guests to make requests during the cocktail and dinner periods for two reasons: one, it allows me to understand what genres guests want to dance to on that particular evening and two, it gives me time to figure out how I want to incorporate the requested songs into my mix.
-Alternatively, some song requests are better suited during dinner and that gives me a chance to work it in where appropriate.
+Alternatively, some song requests are better suited during dinner and that gives me a chance to work them in where appropriate.

 DON’T expect the DJ to play your song request immediately.

 A great DJ is an artistic performer who plays music the dance floor wants to hear while mixing songs in a creative manner.
 We are not jukeboxes.
 I’d love to play “Wobble” for you, but unfortunately, it doesn’t mix well when I’m playing uptempo songs like “Uptown Funk” or “Old Time Rock & Roll”.
-Just because I won’t play it next, or even within the next few minutes, doesn’t mean I’m not going to play it.
+Just because I won’t play it next, or even within the next few minutes, does not mean I’m not going to play it.

 If the song request is a good one, I’ll get there eventually on this musical journey I’m taking you on.
 I promise.